 - ¾ cup heavy 35% or whipping cream

 - 2 tbsp butter

-Return sauce to saucepan and bring to a simmer.
-Add chicken to the sauce, cover, and simmer over medium-low heat until cooked through, about 12 minutes (remove a couple of pieces to make sure they are no longer pink inside).
+- Return sauce to saucepan and bring to a simmer.
+Remove chicken from marinade and it to the sauce (discarding remaining marinade).
+Cover, and simmer over medium-low heat until cooked through, about 12 minutes (remove a couple of pieces to make sure they are no longer pink inside).
 A gentle simmer is required to gently cook the breasts so they don’t become tough, and you don’t want to overcook them.